 The tower of the cathedral offers a beautiful panorama of the city and its vicinity.
 It takes ca. 20 minutes to climb the tower.
-Entrance is free of charge, the vista point is open from mid April till mid October (Tuesday - Friday 10:00-17:00, Saturday 10:00-14:00, Sunday 14:00-17:00).
+The vista point is open from May till mid October (Tuesday - Friday 10:00-17:00, Saturday 10:00-14:00, Sunday 14:00-17:00).